Amex: A Common Stock With Uncommon Profits

 Philip Fisher in his classical "Common Stocks and Uncommon Profits" was always looking for a stock he could hold forever, a company business proposal so strong and profitable that would be held by a competent investor for the foreseeable future.

 American Express could be such a company.
 It has been extremely successful in the past and has demonstrated an extraordinary ability to adapt to a changing environment.
-Furthermore, it has done so creating valuable long lasting assets and delivering growth with high profitably.
+Furthermore, it has done so creating valuable long-lasting assets and delivering growth with high profitably.

 Will these key trends continue?
 The outstanding ROE seems to be permanent, as the extra returns American Express obtains from its position in the US in terms of brand and customer base, proprietary network and data technology are very difficult to erode significantly by a competitor or a group of competitors if not over a very long horizon.